pthoor/BlogPosts/thoor-tech/content/blog/request-onedrivesite/index.md

 tag: []
 post_format: []
 ogImage: ./og-image.jpg
+description: "To automate things, that’s why Snover did create PowerShell for, we sometimes need to pre-provision users OneDrive storage..."
 ---
 To automate things, that’s why Snover did create PowerShell for, we sometimes need to pre-provision users OneDrive storage.
 New users will not have the storage ready when we licensed the user – instead the storage are provisioned when the user starts OneDrive – or, when we, admins, run this script.